Funny Lady: Post-production

 Studio executives forced Ross to trim the film to a manageable 136 minutes before release.
 Much of Vereen's performance ended up on the cutting room floor, together with a recreation of Brice's Baby Snooks radio show and dramatic scenes involving her and her daughter.

-In addition to Howe, Oscar nominations went to Ray Aghayan and Bob Mackie for Best Costume Design, Kander and Ebb for Best Original Song ("How Lucky Can You Get?"), Peter Matz for Best Scoring of an Original Song Score and/or Adaptation, and the sound team.
+In addition to Howe, Oscar nominations went to Ray Aghayan and Bob Mackie for Best Costume Design, Kander and Ebb for Best Original Song ("How Lucky Can You Get"), Peter Matz for Best Scoring of an Original Song Score and/or Adaptation, and the sound team.
 Streisand, Caan and Vereen all received Golden Globe Award nominations, as did Kander and Ebb and the film itself, but it was shut out of any wins in both competitions.

-Release
+Reception

 Box office

-Funny Lady opened Wednesday, March 12, 1975 and grossed $2,254,3851 in its first five days from 111 theatres to be number one at the US box office.
+Funny Lady opened Wednesday, March 12, 1975, and grossed $2,254,3851 in its first five days from 111 theatres to be number one at the US box office.
 It went on to gross $40,055,897 at the U.S. and Canadian box office, making it the seventh highest grossing picture of 1975.
 It was one of Caan's most successful films at the box office.